Curriculum

 Bespoke Curriculum

 For these students, who are all working consistently and over time below or very near the start of their National Curriculum, we acknowledge that learning needs to be different rather than differentiated, because the way such pupils learn, is different.
 Whilst we believe in the desirability of providing a broad and balanced curriculum, it must be wholly appropriate to the needs of each learner.
 Ongoing assessment may point to a need for concentration and intensity in one or two particular areas for some learners for a part, and sometimes a considerable part of their time in education.
 Focus for targets will come from, and in turn form EHCP targets.
 To support personalised planning, teachers use the Equals curriculum.
 However, learning is not limited to this curriculum, as often specific learning will be advised from our in-house multidisciplinary team.
-The appropriate assessment framework(s) will be used to assess students’ progress and identify next steps so that students are still taught ambitiously and their day is full of rigor and purpose.
-Our bespoke curriculum is topic led and strong focus is placed on play based activities to strengthen and develop learning across all areas.
+Students are assessed against the SCERTS framework which identifiesnext steps so that students are still taught ambitiously and their day is full of rigor and purpose.
+Our Bespoke Curriculum is topic led and strong focus is placed on play based activities to strengthen and develop learning across all areas.

 Adapted National Curriculum